Page Editor Options - CSS Tab

 Use width and height attributes for images instead of CSS

 This selection sets the dimensions of pictures that you add to a page by adding width and height attributes to the <img> tag.
-If deselected, Expression Web Designer uses CSS to set the dimensions of pictures; the type of style that is applied to the picture depends on the setting of the Sizing, positioning, and floating option.
+If deselected, Expression Web uses CSS to set the dimensions of pictures; the type of style that is applied to the picture depends on the setting of the Sizing, positioning, and floating option.
 I recommend that you tick this option.

 Cheshire Web Designs - Cheshire website Designs by Any Expression Web Designs